-I graduated from UC Irvine in 2019 with a master's in Informatics, where I worked with Dr. Bonnie Nardi.
+I graduated from UC Irvine in 2019 with a Master's in Informatics, where I worked with Dr. Bonnie Nardi.
 My master’s thesis focused on understanding social media use to raise public awareness and request participation in addressing crises of water scarcity and water pollution in Bangalore, India.

 Oct 2020: Joined Academic Integrity Committee and Students Honors Committee at Georgia Tech.

 Sep 2020: Survived CHI 2021 submission deadline during a global Pandemic.

 Aug 2020: Joined Graduate Student Government Association at Georgia Tech as the Vice President of Conference Funds and the Member of Executive Cabinet.

 I firmly believe in creating futures where the economy favors qualitative development,